max-models/scope-profiler/docs/source/guide/mcp.md

 }
 ```

-Once configured, restart the client (or use its MCP status command) and the
+Once configured, restart Claude Code (or run `/mcp` to check connection
-tools below become available.
-The server is client-agnostic: Claude Code,
-Codex, and other MCP-capable coding agents can use the same stdio server.
+status) and the four tools below become available for it to call.

 ## Available tools